 What Does The Heart Symbolize in The Three of Swords?

 The Rider Waite card shows a valentine-style heart, pierced by three downward thrusting swords.
-The artist Pamela Colman-Smith took the imagery directly from the 15th century Sola-Busca deck, making this by far the oldest of the pictorial pips.
+The artist Pamela Colman Smith took the imagery directly from the 15th century Sola Busca Tarot, making this by far the oldest of the pictorial pips.

 A blood-filled red heart floats in the air.
 The sky is filled with a raging storm, clouds and rain.
 Three swords pierce the heart with exact precision.
 The heart has been pierced and cut to shreds.
 And yet it does not bleed, suggesting that the wound is not fatal.
 This card represents sudden pain, disappointment and/or loneliness.